(AASHTO DESIGNATION: T-49)

 - Heat the sample until it becomes fluid.

-- Pour it in a container to a depth such that when cooled, the depth of sample is at least 10mm greater than the expected penetration.
+- Pour it into a container to a depth such that when cooled, the depth of the sample is at least 10mm greater than the expected penetration.

-- Allow it to cool in an atmospheric temperature.
+- Allow it to cool at an atmospheric temperature.

 - Clean the needle and place a weight above the needle.

-- Use the water bath to maintain the temperature of specimen.
+- Use the water bath to maintain the temperature of the specimen.

-- Mount the needle on bitumen, such that it should just touch the surface of bitumen.
+- Mount the needle on the bitumen, such that it should just touch the surface of the bitumen.

-- Then start the stop watch and allow the penetration needle to penetrate freely at same time for 5 seconds.
+- Then start the stopwatch and allow the penetration needle to penetrate freely at the same time for 5 seconds.
 After 5 seconds stop the penetration.

-- Result will be the grade of bitumen.
+- The result will be the grade of bitumen.

 USES AND SIGNIFICANCE:

-Penetration test is used to measure the consistency of bitumen, so that they can be classified into standard grades.
-Greater value of penetration indicates softer consistency.
-Generally higher penetration bitumen is preferred for use in cold climate and smaller penetration bitumen is used in hot climate areas.
+A penetration test is used to measure the consistency of bitumen so that it can be classified into standard grades.
+A greater value of penetration indicates softer consistency.
+Generally higher penetration bitumen is preferred for use in cold climates and smaller penetration bitumen is used in hot climate areas.